 Update the remote web applications and databases in a SharePoint Add-in.

 Applies to: apps for SharePoint | SharePoint Add-ins

 The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see New name for apps for Office and SharePoint.

 Be familiar with Update SharePoint Add-ins and the prerequisites and core concepts listed in it.

 For the most part, only very general advice can be provided for updating the remote components because of the wide differences in platforms and tenancy systems.
 The following two sections provide some guidance.

-Update remote components in a provider-hosted app
+Update remote components in a provider-hosted add-in

-If you implemented a tenancy isolation system for your remote components, keep in mind that different tenants might be using multiple versions of your app, and a specific tenant might even have different versions installed on various SharePoint websites.
+If you implemented a tenancy isolation system for your remote components, keep in mind that different tenants might be using multiple versions of your add-in, and a specific tenant might even have different versions installed on various SharePoint websites.

 For a provider-hosted SharePoint Add-in that uses Microsoft Azure SQL Database or SQL Server, there are multiple methods for updating the database.
 To get started, see Upgrade a Data-tier Application.

 Return to Major steps in updating an add-in, or go directly to one of the following articles to learn how to update the next major component of your SharePoint Add-in.